 CountPatientDiffUpDowns algorithm

 This algorithm calculates the relative change in concentration for each patient between pre-treatment (PRE) and Peak post-treatment (PEAK).
 For each metabolite, and for each patient, the algorithm calculates ((PEAK - PRE) / PRE), when both PRE and PEAK values are above the non-detect (N.D.) limit.
+To develop a valid biomarker, a metabolite must be detected in most of the children (≥8).
+Therefore N.D. (not detected) values were not statistically manipulated and counted.
 Then for each metabolite, the number of children showing a decrease is counted.
 Likewise, the number of children showing an increase is calculated.
 A percent of total for both the increased and decreased is calculated.
 We then kept only metabolites with greater than or equal to 10 children with valid results.
 Any metabolites with less than 7 children with valid results were removed from consideration.
 This algorithm allowed for sorting of the metabolites based on these percentages.
 Using a 70% cutoff, we assigned a label of "Majority Decrease" or "Majority Increase".
 This algorithm also pre-processes ASD patient data for comparison to TD individuals in the next step.

 ComparePatientToNeurotypic Algorithm